How to Get Shredded: Science-Backed 12-Week Plan

 6. Tracking Progress: Metrics That Matter

-An illustration of a clipboard with icons for tracking progress: a downward trend graph for weight, a body fat percentage icon, a dumbbell for strength, and a camera for photos.
+An illustration of a clipboard displaying fitness tracking icons: a downward trend graph for weight, an icon representing body fat percentage, a dumbbell for strength training, and a camera icon for progress photos.
+There are also three checkmarks indicating completion.

 MetricFrequencyGreen Flag